Mozhgan-Parsa/HugginFace-Docker/README.md

 4. Once the containers are up and running, you can access the application by navigating to `http://localhost:5000` in your web browser.

-## Scaling the Application

-To scale the application horizontally and add more instances, you can adjust the number of app containers by modifying the `--scale app=3` parameter in the `docker-compose.yml` file.
-For example, to add five instances, you can change it to `--scale app=5` and then restart the containers using `docker-compose up -d`.